 Preparation: 30-60 mins.
 Cooking: 15-20 mins.
+Surface: Steel or Cast Iron Grate

+1 Preheat your Kamado Joe grill to 400-450°F (205-230°C).
+Configure the Divide & Conquer® flexible cooking system for standard grilling by placing both halves of the grill grates in the lower position of the rack.

-- 1 Preheat your Kamado Joe grill to 400-450°F (205-230°C). - 2 Combine sauce ingredients in a small bowl and set aside. - 3 In a mixing bowl, combine the ground beef with the barbecue and beer sauce and mix completely.
+2 Combine sauce ingredients in a small bowl and set aside.

+3 In a mixing bowl, combine the ground beef with the barbecue and beer sauce and mix completely.
 Divide the mixture into four equal parts and press into hamburger patties.
-Sprinkle salt and pepper to taste on each side of the patties and set aside. - 4 Drizzle onion slices with olive oil and place on the grill. - 5 Place hamburgers on the grill and cook for 3-4 minutes. - 6 Flip the burgers and place one of the onion slices on the top of each burger along with a slice of cheese.
-Continue cooking until the burgers reach your desired level of doneness. - 7 Prepare hamburger buns by adding barbecue sauce to each side along with a slice of lettuce and tomato.
+Sprinkle salt and pepper to taste on each side of the patties and set aside.

+4 Drizzle onion slices with olive oil and place on the grill.

+5 Place hamburgers on the grill and cook for 3-4 minutes.

+6 Flip the burgers and place one of the onion slices on the top of each burger along with a slice of cheese.
+Continue cooking until the burgers reach your desired level of doneness.

+7 Prepare hamburger buns by adding barbecue sauce to each side along with a slice of lettuce and tomato.
 Add your burger to the stack and enjoy!